sourcegraph/handbook/content/marketing/brand/brand_guidelines.md

 <!-- Fix color boxes before each section*** Why aren't they showing up here like they did on the old page? -->

 🌈 Our primary brand colors are listed below in various formats, to ensure accurate representation of our logo when used in digital or printed applications.
+For the complete brand palette, including ADA guidance and an ASE file for Adobe Creative Cloud, download our Brand Kit linked above.

 **Sourcegraph Sky Blue**